davodey/davidodey/_posts/blog/web-components/2015-05-27-lets-build-a-web-component.markdown

 You can use any name you want for the custom element as long as there is a dash in it.
 The dash is how the browser differentiates between custom elements and regular elements.

-Now let's open up component.html and register our custom element with the browser.
-Every custom element you create will need some javaScript to power it.
+Every custom element you create will need some javaScript to register it with the browser, lets open up component.html and add the registration code.

 {: data-snap-ignore="true"}{% highlight html %}
 // component.html